shakil1819/Asset-Django/README.md

 docker compose up --build
 ```
 4. Access the application at `http://localhost:8000/`.
 5. Access the admin panel at `http://localhost:8000/admin/`.
+[Default ID:Pass is admin:admin]
 6. Access the api documentation at `http://localhost:8000/api/schema/redoc`
 7. Access the swagger documentation at `http://localhost:8000/api/schema/swagger-ui`.